multimediaeval/multimediaeval.github.io/_editions/2021/tasks/emergingnews.md

 * Duc-Tien Dang-Nguyen, University of Bergen, Norway
 * Andreas L. Opdahl, University of Bergen, Norway

 #### Task Schedule
-* 18 July: Data is made available <!-- # Replace XX with your date.
+* 16 August: Data is made available <!-- # Replace XX with your date.
 We suggest setting the date in June-July-->
 * 1 November: Runs due <!-- # Replace XX with your date.
 We suggest setting enough time in order to have enough time to assess and return the results by the Results returned deadline-->
 * 15 November: Results returned  <!-- Replace XX with your date.
 Latest possible should be 15 November-->
 * 22 November: Working notes paper  <!-- Fixed.
 Please do not change.
 Exact date to be decided-->
-* Beginning December: MediaEval 2020 Workshop <!-- Fixed.
+* 6-8 December 2021: MediaEval 2021 Workshop in Bergen, Norway with opportunity for online participation <!-- Fixed.
 Please do not change.
 Exact date to be decided-->